Ganesh0935/Recipe-Sharing/README.md

 5. Try cooking and enjoy!

 ![Alt Text](images/whyus.png)
+To sumup,
-To sum up This is our Recipe Sharing Project under guidance of MR.SRINIVASU Sir (mentor).
+This is our Recipe Sharing Project under guidance of MR.SRINIVASU Sir (mentor).

 Feel free to contribute by adding new recipes!